How Glenn and Joanna improved warehouse efficiency

 Our warehouse wasn’t always this well-organised.
 Thanks to the hard work of two people, and their dedicated teams, our ‘Goods In’ and ‘Goods Out’ areas run even more effectively.
 It’s part of a wider initiative to improve efficiencies across the business by eliminating wastage.

 Glenn Crawshaw handles warehousing and internal logistics.
-Joanna Lwandowska is our Administrator for the Dispatch Warehouse.
+Joanna Lewandowska is our Team Lead and Administrator for the Dispatch Warehouse.
 They’ve been working together to find more efficient ways of using the space, to ensure a continuous flow of goods onto and off the production line.

 Keeping production moving